 • 7 Off Grid Things I Discovered in London Last Weekend

 Another area of Krakow we visited was the Nowa Huta district.
 It was built by the Soviets as a separate town for industrial workers to live in.
-As far as they eye could see were block after block of identical flats laid out symmetrically around grass squares which once would have had statues of Lenin standing in them but all have now been pulled down.
+As far as they eye could see were block after block of identical flats.
+They are laid out symmetrically around grass squares which once would have had statues of Lenin standing in them.
+They have all now been pulled down.
 It was really interesting to walk around though I have to admit, there was quite a hard and intimidating feel to the place.

-Ania had to go to university one of the days I was visiting so I ventured out on my own to the nearby Wieliczka Salt Mines which were very impressive.
+Ania had to go to university one of the days I was visiting so I ventured out on my own.
+I chose to go to the nearby Wieliczka Salt Mines which were very impressive.
 Miners have carved huge cathedral chapels underground into the salt which are lit by salt chandeliers.
 It was very Lord Of The Rings!
 You could also do a day trip to Auschwitz from Krakow.
 I chose not to as I have been to concentration camps in the past and didn’t feel it was appropriate for this particular trip.

 I am hoping to visit Poland again soon because I really feel it’s a country with a lot to offer.
 There is so much culture, history and beautiful scenery to experience plus at 5 zloty to the pound, it is incredibly cheap.
 I definitely recommend visiting and if you can, a week in Krakow is a good place to start!